RF Wireless World

 7. The Zigbee Alliance promotes standardization to ensure that products from different manufacturers can work together seamlessly.

-Disadvantages of Zigbee-NAN
+Limitations or Disadvantages of Zigbee-NAN

 1. Zigbee is designed for low data rate applications, typically up to 250 kbps.
 This makes it unsuitable for applications that require high bandwidth, such as video streaming.